Responsible sourcing for metals and minerals

 Supply chains tend to be long and complex.
 If we’re to address any risks, we need to work together with other stakeholders, not only across the renewable energy sector, but also in other sectors.

-Our metals and minerals sustainability programme covers the ten metals with the highest risk of adverse social and environmental impacts that end up in our wind turbines, foundations, cables, components, solar panels, or energy storage systems: cadmium, cobalt, copper, iron, lithium, manganese, nickel, rare earth metals, silicon, and tellurium.
+Our metals and minerals sustainability programme covers ten metals with the highest risk of adverse social and environmental impacts that end up in our wind turbines, foundations, cables, components, solar panels, or energy storage systems: cadmium, cobalt, copper, iron, lithium, manganese, nickel, rare earth metals, silicon, and tellurium.

-Our work focuses on three areas:
+Our work has three strategic pillars:

 Engaging with our suppliers and industry partners has shown us that there’s momentum to address risks relating to the mining of the metals and minerals that fuel the renewable energy transition.